hendrikkels/BarstoolBoxScore/README.md

 This works greatly in our favour.
 Since we are using Next.js and Prisma we have a single full-stack executable, and we are using a serverless database - deployment only takes a couple of seconds.

+Check out the live version of the app hosted [on Vercel](https://hennas-box-score-gkbwge86p-hendrikkels1.vercel.app/).

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.